Ahmadinejad Sheds No New Light On Iran's Nuclear Plan

 MICHELE KELEMEN: The General Assembly floor had pretty much emptied out by the time Iranian President Mahmoud Ahmadinejad came to the podium to speak.
 He spent much of the time railing against Israel and against unbridled capitalism and trying to deflect widespread international criticism about the elections in June.
 While protestors outside the U.N. accused him of stealing that vote, Ahmadinejad, through an interpreter, called Iran one of the most democratic governments in the world.

-President MAHMOUD AHMADINEJAD (Iran): (Through translator) Our nation has successfully gone through a glorious and fully democratic election, opening a new chapter for our country in a march towards national progress and enhanced international interactions.
+MAHMOUD AHMADINEJAD: (Through translator) Our nation has successfully gone through a glorious and fully democratic election, opening a new chapter for our country in a march towards national progress and enhanced international interactions.

 KELEMEN: The Iranian leader did not address international concerns about his country's nuclear ambitions, though he responded somewhat to President Obama's outstretched hand.
 Again, he spoke through an interpreter.